ahmed-razic/matrix-rating/README.md

 <p>Matrix Movies Rating is small web app done in React.</p>

-<p>Working app is deployed on Netlify and there is also a link for video presentation.</p>
+<p>Working app is deployed on Netlify and there is also a youtube link.</p>

 ## Screenshot